 However, there is one solution we have seen in military use that could be effective but would require an installation in a vehicle.
 This is like a whole house or commercial air purification system for a car where you have a separate fan and filter bank.
 To work effectively you would have to give up some space, say in your trunk as well as go through an installation process.

 Another solution would be to wear a mask.
 This will filter out many of the particles however unless you are wearing a respirator with a filter you will likely not be able to filter out the gases.
-When I am in China and wear a mask, I can still smell the pollution as well as tobacco smoke odors so I know even a N95 mask has limitations.
+While a mask might help with some of the odors, it won't completely filter them out.

 ConclusionPoor air quality and pollution in cars is a serious problem.
 And one that is difficult to address since it requires the removal of both gases and particulates.